Traditional North East England Food & Classic Geordie Dishes

 Pan Haggerty

 Pan Haggerty is another side dish of potatoes, onions and cheese which you cook in one pan on the hob.
 It is a bit like a potato gratin.
+This can be a side dish or a hearty main.

-Pan Haggerty recipe
+Pan Haggerty Recipe

 Mains